-- The name of the designated person in charge the outing leader - The name of the place where the visit will take place - The estimated time of departure and arrival - The number of children, age range of children, the ratio of staff to children, children's individual needs and the group size
+- The name of the designated person in charge the outing leader - The name of the place where the visit will take place

-- The equipment needed for the trip, i.e. first aid kit, mobile phone, coats, safety reins, pushchairs, rucksack, packed lunch etc. - Staff contact numbers - Method of transportation and travel arrangements (including the route) - Financial arrangements - Emergency procedures - The name of the designated first aider and the first aid provision - Links to the child's learning and development needs.
+- The estimated time of arrival at the place where they are visiting and expected time they will arrive back at the nursery - The number of children, age range of children, the ratio of staff to children, children's individual needs and the group size - The equipment needed for the trip, i.e. first aid kit, mobile phone, coats, safety reins, pushchairs, rucksack, packed lunch etc. - Staff emergency contact numbers - Method of transportation and travel arrangements (including the route) - Financial arrangements - Emergency procedures - The name of the designated first aider and the first aid provision - Links to the child's learning and development needs.